LukasMurdock/LukasMurdock.github.io/_pages/about.md

 > The great French Marshall Lyautey once asked his gardener to plant a tree.
 The gardner objected that the tree was slow growing and wouldn't reach maturity for 100 years.
 The Marshall replied, "In that case, there is no time to lose; plant it this afternoon! \
 > ― John F. Kennedy

+### Long Now Years

+You may be confused by five-digit dates.
+See [Long Now Years](https://longnow.org/ideas/long-now-years-five-digit-dates-and-10k-compliance-at-home/).

 ## Long Content
 I hope to work on projects that are too big to work on normally or too tedious.
 Thinking Long Now gives you a better perspective to tackle long-term tasks like gathering information for years.
 If one persists in collecting glimmers of genius for years, then even the dullest person may look a bit like a genius himself.